LLC DissolutionOperating agreement provisions, winding up, and free template

 Deadlock

 Members cannot agree on fundamental business decisions, and the LLC is unable to function.
-Common in 50/50 LLCs without deadlock resolution provisions.
+Common in 50/50 LLCs without deadlock-resolution provisions.

 Waste or Mismanagement